Local Runners

 print(res)

-After you're done testing, simply close the terminal running the local development runner to shut it down.
+When you’re done testing, simply close the terminal running the local development runner to shut it down.